-When the AC drive is stopped, different methods to come to a standstill can be selected in order to optimize the stop and prevent unnecessary wear.
+When the AC drive is stopped, different methods to come to a standstill can be selected in order to optimize the stop and prevent unnecessary wear, like water hammer.
 Stop Mode sets the way of stopping the motor when a Stop command is given.